Skip to main content

 • Load the todo.meta and execute the todo.feature

-• Load the todo.meta and todo1.meta and execute the todo1.feature
+• Load the todo1.meta and execute the todo1.feature

-• Load the todo.meta and execute the todo1a.feature
+• Load no associative meta and execute the todo1a.feature

-• Load the todo.meta and execute the todo3.feature
+• Load no associative meta and execute the todo3.feature

 When you launch Gwen to execute on the features/dir1 directory, the associative strategy will:

-• Load the todo.meta and todo1.meta and execute the todo1.feature
+• Load the todo1.meta and execute the todo1.feature

-• Load the todo.meta and execute the todo1a.feature
+• Load no associative meta and execute the todo1a.feature

 When you launch Gwen to execute the features/dir2/todo2.feature file, the associative strategy will:

-• Load the todo.meta and execute the todo2.feature
+• Load no associative meta and execute the todo2.feature

 Since v1.0.0

-The external strategy enables you to manage common and reusable meta files in a directory that is separate or external to your features directory.
+The common strategy enables you to manage common and reusable meta files (in addition to associateve meta) in a directory other than your features directory.
 How you name your meta files or manage your meta directory structure does not matter.
-This strategy can be used in conjunction with any other meta load strategy.

 Example

-To recursively load all meta files in an external directory:
+To recursively load all meta files in the meta directory:

 Import Strategy